pilars-protocols/governance/org-docs/CHARTER.md

 # Charter for the PILARS Protocols Organization

 This is the organizational charter for the Pilars-Protocols Github Organization (the "Organization").
 By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), and issuing a git Pull Request, Steering Committee members agree to the below.
+The charter shall be reviewed by the steering committee annually and endorsed by way of resolution.

 ## 1. Mission